ArmsTech/udacity/linux_server_configuration/README.md

 (venv)grader@ip-10-20-26-132:/var/www/tq$ deactivate
 ```

-Add a catalog user with limited access to the `tq` database
+Add a basic postgres user (with associated Linux account) named `catalog` with limited access to the `tq` database.
+Also, add a password so that Apache can connect by URI.

 ```console
 grader@ip-10-20-26-132:~$ sudo adduser catalog